If COVID-19 Vaccines Bring An End To The Pandemic, America Has Immigrants To Thank

 As the rejection letters piled up, Karikó was demoted from her faculty position.
 But she persisted.
 "When you do science, you know, the whole wide world just does not exist.
 So as long as you have an idea and some experiments to do, you know, it is fun," she said.

-Karikó and her colleagues at Penn eventually solved some of the key problems that were holding the technology back.
+Karikó and her colleagues at Penn eventually solved some of the key problems holding the technology back.

-This week, Moderna's vaccine became the second to win an FDA advisory panel's recommendation for emergency authorization.
+This week, Moderna's vaccine became the second to win a Food and Drug Administration advisory panel's recommendation for emergency authorization.
 The company, which was started 10 years ago in Boston, is also led by immigrants.

-Afeyan was born in Lebanon, lived in Montreal, and trained at MIT.
-He thinks there's a link between the immigrant experience and innovation.
+Afeyan was born in Lebanon, lived in Montreal and trained at the Massachusetts Institute of Technology.
+He said he thinks there's a link between the immigrant experience and innovation.

 "I think of innovation as a form of intellectual immigration," Afeyan said.
 "You leave your comforts behind you.
 You face unrecognizable challenges.
 You take nothing for granted.
 You don't feel like in your new country people owe you anything."